robertpitt/itty-spec/README.md

 All properties are fully typed based on your contract definition.

-### Types

-- `ContractDefinition` - Type for contract definitions
-- `ContractOperation` - Type for individual contract operations
-- `Handler<TOperation>` - Type for handler functions
-- `TypedContractRequest<TOperation>` - Type for the request object in handlers

-## Development
+## 🛠️ Development

 ### Prerequisites

 - Node.js 18+
-- npm or pnpm
+- npm, pnpm, or yarn

 ### Setup